Company Explainer Video: The 2026 Guide

 Decoding Explainer Video Costs and Timelines

-This is the part stakeholders usually ask about first, even if they pretend not to.
+This is the part stakeholders ask about first, even when they pretend not to.

 “How much will it cost?”
 “How long will it take?”
 “Can’t we just make something quick?”

-The honest answer is that cost and timeline depend on scope, style, and review discipline.
-There’s no universal price tag you can cite responsibly here without inventing numbers, so it’s better to think in cost drivers and schedule drivers.
+Cost and timeline depend on scope, style, and review discipline.
+There is no universal price tag I could quote here without inventing a number, so it is more useful to think in cost drivers and schedule drivers.

-An illustration showing a clock, a calendar, and a stack of coins representing project timelines and budgets.
+An illustration of a clock, a calendar, and a stack of coins representing project timelines and costs.

 What pushes cost up

-A company explainer video gets more expensive when the team adds complexity in areas like these:
+A company explainer gets more expensive when the team adds complexity in areas like these:

-• Visual sophistication: 3D, custom illustration systems, or advanced motion design require more specialized work.
+• Visual sophistication: 3D, custom illustration systems, or advanced motion design need more specialized work.

-• Production method: Live-action introduces crew, location, lighting, filming logistics, and talent coordination.
+• Production method: Live-action introduces crew, location, lighting, filming logistics, and talent.

-• Amount of custom work: Real product captures, customized storyboards, branded assets, and original sound all take time.
+• Amount of custom work: Real product captures, custom storyboards, branded assets, and original sound all take time.

 • Revision volume: The more rounds and stakeholders involved, the more labor the project absorbs.

 A screencast-based software explainer usually has a different production profile than a polished animated brand film.
-That doesn’t make one better than the other.
-It just means the budget should match the job.
+That does not make one better than the other.
+It just means the spend should match the job.

 What stretches the timeline